-Prereguisite: RAD:500
+Prerequisite: RAD:500

-RAD:540 Clinical Education V 3.0 cr.
+RAD:540 Clinical Education V

 The student will be assigned to the same clinical affiliate as in Clinical Education IV.
 Students will continue to perform radiographic procedures with minimal supervision and attain competency in all radiographic procedures as specified in the clinical procedure manual.
 (178.2 Clinical Hrs.)
 Prerequisite: RAD:510